What women worry about

 If you are away from your home territory, consider talking to a counselor instead.

-Don’t let yourself be overwhelmed by your daily chores.
+Don’t be overwhelmed by your daily chores.

 Break up your tasks into easy to accomplish goals, and don’t start thinking of what’s next on the list until you have completed the task at hand.